cater20/backend-sinatra-Api/CONTRIBUTING.md

+# By Chrisphine

-# Contributing to Learn.co Curriculum
+# Contributing to Learn.co Curriculum by chrisphine keta

 We're really excited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on